-Unfortunately, the number of Latino and/or Spanish speaking therapists is below the minimum needed, and even fewer therapists speak indigenous Mexican dialects.
-Thus, even if you do not speak Spanish or have no goal to ever speak the language, the odds are considerable that a Spanish-Speaking Latin American will cross your path.
+Unfortunately, the number of Latinx and/or Spanish-speaking therapists is below the minimum needed, and even fewer therapists speak indigenous Mexican dialects.
+Thus, even if you do not speak Spanish or have no goal to ever speak the language, the odds are considerable that a Spanish-speaking Latin American will cross your path.
 In this series, Counseling Mexicans, I will cover some issues that may help you in being more culturally appropriate regarding Latin Americans, especially those from Mexico.

 I will first explore the term familismo, a value that refers to the development of close ties within the immediate and extended family of many Mexicans.

 In the book Counseling Latinos and La Familia: A Practical Guide, the authors suggest that Mexican immigrants value interdependence versus independence and will seriously consider other members’ opinions in very personal issues.
 Mexican clients often can be hesitant to explore family problems in the session due to the fact that it can be seen as a betrayal to the loyalty fostered in a familismo setting.

 In counseling literature, familismo is a descriptive concept free of judgment; however, in Latin countries, it can be a negative term for some feminist writers, who argue that familismo also fosters machismo and marianismo.
 These other two values will be addressed in future posts.

 Some expressions of familismo are: young adults (both sexes) living at their parent’s home until getting married; newlyweds living in one of their family’s homes until they can afford their own place; personal problems solved by the entire family; and finally, important celebrations and decisions including the presence and opinions of the whole family.